 Casio provides e-learning and other educational programs on corporate social responsibility (CSR) once a year to group employees worldwide.
 The objectives are to promote and instill understanding of the corporate creed and CSR and to ensure awareness of and compliance with the Casio Code of Conduct.
-In fiscal 2018, the programs put the spotlight on the SDGs and focused on materiality (significant CSR issues)-namely, respect for human rights, anti-corruption including prohibition of bribery, realization of a low-carbon society, and living in harmony with nature, which are commitments that Casio will promote in connection with the SDGs.
+In fiscal 2019, in addition to global CSR trends and resolving social issues through business, the programs put the spotlight on the SDGs and focused on materiality (significant CSR issues)-namely, Respect for Human Rights, Corruption Prevention Initiatives, Realizing a Low-Carbon Society, and Living in Harmony with Nature, which are commitments that Casio will promote in connection with the SDGs.